toddledev/documentation/docs/16-packages/01-overview/index.md

 Additionally, you can clone any package by clicking the [kbd]clone[kbd] button, which creates a copy of the package in your account that you can modify.

 # Package accessibility
-All packages in toddle are public, meaning:
+All packages in Nordcraft are public, meaning:
 - Everyone can browse and use any published package
 - Anyone can install packages into their projects
 - All packages can be cloned to learn from or modify